Pravin Thipsay: Biography

 In 1985, Thipsay tied for first with Kevin Spraggett in the Commonwealth Chess Championship.
 In 1998, he tied for 4-7th with Sergey Zagrebelny, Mohamad Al-Modiahki and Amanmurad Kakageldyev in the Asian Chess Championship in Tehran, in 2004 tied for 2nd–6th behind Marat Dzhumaev in Pune and in the same year tied for 2nd–3rd with Saidali Iuldachev and Chakkravarthy Deepan in Lucknow.
 In 2007, he won the FIDE Rated All India Open Chess Tournament in Mangalore.

 According to Chessmetrics, at his peak in August 1981 Thipsay's play was equivalent to a rating of 2571, and he was ranked number 141 in the world.
 His best single performance was at Brighton (BCF Championship) 1984, where he scored 6,5 of 10 possible points (65%) against 2549-rated opposition, for a performance rating of 2623.
-In the January 2009 FIDE list, he has an Elo rating of 2469, making him India's number 24.